w3c/wai-tutorials/source/page-structure/headings.html.erb.md

 Heading levels should be properly nested, where possible.
 An `<h1>` should only be followed by `<h1>` or `<h2>`, an `<h2>` by an `<h2>` or `<h3>`, and so forth.
 However it is possible to go back several levels, so an `<h4>` can be followed by an `<h2>` if it makes logical sense.

-In fixed sections of the page, for example in the footer, the heading levels _should not_ change depending on the levels that are used in the content area.
+In fixed sections of the page, for example in sidebars, the heading levels _should not_ change depending on the levels that are used in the content area.
 In those cases consistency across pages is more important.
 The following approaches show how headings can be used in the main content and for page regions:

-## Organize main content
+## Organize passages of text
-{:.ap}

-Use headings are used to only organize the main content of the web page:
+Headings are used to only organize passages of text on a page, for example the main content:

 {::nomarkdown}
 <%=code_start('','')%>